 Do Disney on a Budget

+A trip to see Mickey and the gang may be just a wish upon a star in the near term because of pandemic closures and restrictions, but a visit to the Disney theme parks can be a costly affair.
 Regular tickets to Disney World are more than $100 for ages 10 and up, but there are ways to save on a Disney trip.
 One of the best strategies: Bring food, drinks, and even Disney memorabilia bought somewhere besides the overpriced gift shops (tell the kids a favorite character stopped by the hotel to leave them a souvenir).
-Disney World now allows outside food, and Disney cruises permit up to two bottles of wine or six beers in a carry-on (although the dining room corkage fee is $25).
+Disney World now allows outside food, and Disney cruises permit up to two bottles of wine or six beers in a carry-on.

 Detect fraud early by monitoring credit reports and checking credit scores for free using a site such as Credit Sesame or Bankrate.
 Some credit cards now come with a free credit score.